 The Rare Preferred Hardwood of the Martial Arts world.
 Why is Cocobolo so Expensive?

 Cocobolo Dalbergia retusais the long sought after hardwood in martial arts.
 It is in the family of the Rosewoods Dalbergia nigra.
 In part it is very popular because of it’s weight and density but also because of the beautiful colors and patterns that appear in the wood’s grain.
 With this wood however it is not the demand that is the problem as much as it is the supply.
+So Why is Cocobolo so Expensive?
 The first price point that drives it up is being able to find it.
 The second is how much it costs once you have located something you can use.
 Unlike red oak or ash, cocobolo is a medium to small sized tree that has fewer straight branches.
 It is much harder to mill and even harder to get good undamaged straight boards so you can work with them.
 Hardwoods of this nature eat through expensive cutting bits in weeks, where as the same bit would last a lifetime with normal woods.
 The last price point that adds more to the final cost is how hard it is to work with.
 The first problem; the saw dust is poisonous to humans.
 Don’t get me wrong, all saw dust is bad for people and use of a mask is the general practice, but with cocobolo it is down right hurtful.
 It is much like getting poison ivy on the inside of your lungs.
 Not fun.
 So we use suits and masks and it’s hot and miserable doing so.